med-amine-msalmi/med-amine-msalmi/README.md

 <h2 align="left">Hi 👋!
-My name is Msalmi and I'm a ICT Student Specializing in Software Engineering</h2>
+My name is Msalmi Mohamed and I'm a ICT Student Specializing in Software Engineering</h2>

 ###